toddledev/documentation/docs/11-formulas/01-overview/index.md

 - See live preview results as you type

 ## Full-screen mode
-For complex formulas, toddle provides a full-screen view of the formula editor.
+For complex formulas, Nordcraft provides a full-screen view of the formula editor.
 It offers a larger canvas, better visibility of logic and easier navigation for formulas with many operations.
 To expand, click the icon button in the top-right corner.

 # Formula foundations
-Built on the modern web platform, toddle offers many built-in formulas that closely align with similarly named JavaScript functions.
+Built on the modern web platform, Nordcraft offers many built-in formulas that closely align with similarly named JavaScript functions.
 Familiarity with these JavaScript concepts can help you create more effective formulas:
 - [Array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#array_methods_and_empty_slots) (map, filter, reduce, etc.)
 - [Object methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) (keys, values, entries, etc.)